 This is another common problem, usually arising between PhD students and their supervisors (Choosing a PhD advisor).
 Supervisors are part-mentors, part-boss and the occasional friend.
 It is a strange combination, the balance of which can be hard to maintain sometimes.
-Having the right or a healthy relationship with your supervisor is paramount to your PhD success (Dealing with a demanding PhD advisor).
+Having the right or a healthy relationship with your supervisor is paramount to your PhD success.
 However, this is not always the case.
 Some of the problems encountered with supervisors include:

 - Absence: Supervisors can be frequently unavailable which in most cases is a result of other research commitments.